FreshRSS/FreshRSS/docs/en/developers/04_Pull_requests.md

 Rebasing a branch is useful to make sure your code is based on the most recent version of FreshRSS and there are no conflicts.
 You have two ways to do that.

-If you have any doubt, please let us know and we will help you!
+If you have any doubt, please let us know and we’ll help you!
 We all began with Git one day and it’s not an easy thing to work with.

 ### Rebasing